missionpinball/mpf-docs/_not_updated_yet/howtocreateakickbackmode-2958.rst

 Warning: This How To guide has not yet been updated for MPF 0.21 (the current version).
-If you're reading this now and you'd like to add this to your game, send me an email (brian@missionpinball.com) and I'll get it updated.
 Many games have a kickback, so let’s go through the process of setting one up as a mode.
 Typically, a kickback has a series of things that have to be done to enable it (in our case, completing a set of standup targets), an indicator light to let you